Living a lifestyle of ‘having it all’ looks glamorous and completely fulfilling, but the message is warped – because it’s not true.

 In my humble opinion, if a person’s main goal in life is “having it all”, I trust they will certainly not find true fulfillment (happiness) through self-absorption.

 I know from personal experience.
 As a young woman, anxious-to-succeed, I dreamed of living a life filled with nice things, ease, and to use my time for myself and my interests.

-At that time in my life, children were not even on the radar screen.
-I landed a coveted position as a surgical heart nurse right out of nursing school and my young professional friends and I formed a kind of clique – ‘prima donnas’ in our own minds.
+At that time in my life, children were not even on my radar screen.
+I landed a coveted position as a surgical heart nurse right out of nursing school and my young professional friends and I formed a kind of clique – we lived like ‘prima donnas’ in our own minds.
 It wasn’t just the job, it also had to do with income and who you knew.
-I didn’t know it then, but I was missing deeper, more eternal truths, and I was terribly unhappy, personally and maritally -always striving!
+I didn’t know it then, but I was missing deeper, more eternal truths, and I was terribly unhappy, personally and maritally – always striving!

 “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven… For where your treasure is, there your heart will be also.” ~Matthew 6: 19-21